 Monument to Francisco Bolognesi, Military monument in Lima District, Peru

-The Monument to Francisco Bolognesi is a military memorial in Lima District featuring a bronze sculpture mounted on an obelisk, showing the colonel grasping the Peruvian flag and holding a revolver.
-The work sits at a roundabout that links different neighborhoods in the city center.
+The Monument to Francisco Bolognesi is a military memorial in Lima District, Peru, featuring a bronze sculpture of the colonel holding the Peruvian flag and a revolver, mounted on an obelisk.
+The sculpture stands at a roundabout in the city center where Lima District meets Breña District.

-Colonel Francisco Bolognesi died defending Peru in the Battle of Arica in 1880 against Chilean forces.
-The original monument was built in 1905 and replaced in 1954 with the current bronze sculpture, which was designed to portray him in a more heroic stance.
+Colonel Francisco Bolognesi died defending Peru at the Battle of Arica in 1880 against Chilean forces.
+A first monument was built in 1905 and replaced in 1954 with the current bronze sculpture, which shows him in a pose considered more heroic than the original.

 The community of curious travelers